sinch/ruby-sign-requests/README.md

 	ruby sms.rb

-If successful, you will see the message id printed, and you will receive the text in a few seconds.
+If successful, you will see the message ID printed and you will receive the text in a few seconds.

-##Debugging Tips
+##Debugging tips

-- Use the example [in the documentation](https://www.sinch.com/docs/sms/#sendsms) with the sample app key and secret to make sure that your signature matches the example at different points along the way
+- Use the example [in the documentation](https://www.sinch.com/docs/sms/#sendsms) with the sample app key and secret to make sure that your signature matches the example at different points along the way.
 - Capitalization matters!
-The headers that you send with the request need to be **exactly** the same as the ones in your canonicalized_headers.
+The headers that you send with the request need to be exactly the same as the ones in your canonicalized_headers.
 Same goes for content-type.